 - Introduction: Cranston has written a poignant, intimate, funny, inspiring memoir, both a coming-of-age story and a meditation on creativity, devotion and craft.

 Hear Bryan Cranston in conversation with KPCC's John Horn as they discuss Cranston's autobiography, My Life In Parts.

-NOTE: Downtown Central Library will close at 5:30 p.m. and reopen at 6:00 p.m. for the lecture and book signing.
+NOTE: Downtown Central Library will close at 5:30 p.m. and doors on the east side of the building will reopen at 6:00 p.m. for the lecture and book signing.
 Mr. Cranston will ONLY sign copies of A LIFE IN PARTS.
+Mr. Cranston has pre-signed a number of copies.
 No memorabilia, no posed photographs, no flash photography.
-Please visit Eventbrite.com (search Friends of the Library Bryan Cranston) to let the Friends know how many books to bring to the sale for autographs.
 Donations to the Friends of the Library on August 30, and proceeds from book sales for this event, will go to support the 2018 Summer Reading Program.

 PARKING: Visitors to the Downtown Central Library receive 3 hours FREE parking in the MarketPlace parking structure on Harvard Street with validation at the library service desk on the main floor.

 A LIFE IN PARTS, Bryan Cranston’s riveting New York Times bestselling memoir traces his zigzag journey from his chaotic childhood to mega stardom by vividly revisiting the many parts he’s played, on camera (astronaut, dentist, detective, candy bar spokesperson, President of the United States, etc.) and off (paperboy, farmhand, security guard, dating consultant, murder suspect, dock loader, son, brother, lover, husband, father).